Starve a fever, feed a cold

 English Proverb: Starve a fever, feed a cold

-Starve a fever, feed a cold is a long-standing belief among many people.
-When someone has a high temperature, that person should not eat, but when a person has a cold, they should try to eat a lot.
+When someone has a high temperature, that person should not eat, but when they have a cold, they should try to eat a lot.

-The proof is in the pudding as they say, so the next time you get sick, try it out.
+The proof is in the pudding, as they say, so the next time you get sick, try it out.

-If you think about it, it makes sense because when you have a fever, you don’t have an appetite.
-Plus a fever usually only lasts for a short time – hopefully.
+If you think about it, it makes sense because you don’t have an appetite when you have a fever.

-Either way, I am just introducing you to this well-known proverb.
 You can decide for yourself whether the maxim starve a fever, feed a cold is true or not.

 Posted